 Emergency form duplication and storage are critical

 A physical child care emergency form or an email download is easy for parents to fill out and return, but once you get it back, don't stick it in a folder (real or virtual) without making a copy.
 You may need to access the form in multiple places during or after an emergency.
-If the property is damaged, or if you must evacuate the building or need to find information quickly for multiple children, you will need more than one way of accessing the forms.
+If your facility is damaged, or if you must evacuate the building or need to find information quickly for multiple children, you will need more than one way of accessing the forms.

-Center management systems make it easy to keep multiple copies, especially systems that can be securely accessed on a mobile device when teachers and staff are less likely to be near their paper files or desktop computers.
+Childcare management systems make it easy to keep multiple copies, especially systems that can be securely accessed on a mobile device when teachers and staff are less likely to be near their paper files or desktop computers.
 Be sure to ask for this feature when looking at an electronic form or filing system, and familiarize yourself with it before an emergency strikes.

 Different emergencies require different responses